Crag73/Rule-Engine-with-AST/README.md

                         ├── model/
                         │   └── Node.java                 # Class to represent the AST nodes.
                         └── service/
-                            └── RuleEngine.java           # Service class containing the logic for creating, combining, and evaluating rules.
+                            └── RuleEngine.java           # Service class containing the logic for creating, combining and evaluating rules.
         └── resources/
             ├── static/
             │   └── index.html                        # The frontend HTML file for creating rules.